 Most of the following poems reflect the Tyneside of the 1940s and 50s and provide an interesting contrast with the Tyneside of today.
 If you like any of the poems, please feel free to print them off.
 In addition, you will find more of Alan’s poems on www.dalespoetry.co.uk.

 Sadly Alan died in June 2020 aged 88 years.
 He was buried at Aysgarth where we read his poem 'Resting Place' within sound of the Falls.
-If you wish to contact his widow, Ann Hartley, please use the contact page.

 The Tyne Bridge (from the North bank of the River).
 Photograph © WikiMedia - Creative Commons License.